lanyavik/Xinyue-Chen/index.md

 ## About me

 I am a PhD student at New York University, advised by Professor [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
 My current research focuses on improving sample efficiency and achieving a better understanding of deep reinforcement learning.
+I have been working as a teaching assistant for machine learning and reinforcement learning class.
+I often lead workshops to help students set up environments, work with hpc clusters, and debugging.

 Before becoming a PhD student, I was an undergraduate student at New York University Shanghai, as a member of the inaugural class of 2017.
-During my undergraduate study, I have taken a wide range of computer science courses including artificial intelligence, game programming, robotics, database, and security.
-I have also been working in the student government and was in charge of a number of large events.
+In addition to deep learning, I have also been interested in other topics such as game design, robotics and data visualization and have created a number of related projects during my undergraduate study.

 ## Publications
 * [Randomized Ensembled Double Q-Learning: Learning Fast Without a Model](https://arxiv.org/abs/2101.05982).
 Xinyue Chen*, Che Wang*, Zijian Zhou*, Keith Ross.
 ICLR 2021.